angelo510/React_FrontEnd_Development/README.md

 ## Icons

-Prefer including icons by using the playven-icons font, which can be updated using the [IcoMoon](https://icomoon.io/) app.
+Prefer including icons by using the icons font, which can be updated using the [IcoMoon](https://icomoon.io/) app.

 ### Usage

-Look at src/styles/base/_playven_icons.scss for the list of available icons.
+Look at src/styles/base/__icons.scss for the list of available icons.
 You can control the icon size and color through the css properties font-size and color.

 * HTML:
   ```html